davidscanlan/Medical-Coding-Automation/README.md

 - it encompasses a diverse and very large population of ICU patients
 - it contains highly granular' data including lab results, vital signs, medications, and more

 Due to privacy concerns, our data set was not posted in our GitHub.
-For reference though, an example medical report has been provided.
+For reference though, an example medical report has been provided, accessible in the "Data_preprocessing" folder, file named "Example Medical Report.rtf".
 Should more information be needed, please contact David Scanlan at davidscanlan@berkeley.edu